News of Bolton book sends jolt through impeachment trial

 He added: “It's going to be very hard.
 It's going to make the job very hard.”

 Until Sunday, the book's publisher, Simon & Schuster, wouldn’t even confirm the existence of the book, for which The AP first reported that Bolton received a $2 million advance.
-Thanks to pre-orders, the book was already No. 55 on the Amazon.com best-seller list as of midday Monday.
+Thanks to pre-orders, the book was already No. 13 on the Amazon.com bestseller list as of Monday evening.

 Trump called Bolton's claims “false” Monday, while acknowledging that he had yet to see the manuscript.
 Further, the president and his allies seized on the timing of the revelations about the book to allege that Bolton was seeking to boost his book sales.